eosull/Something-Like/README.md

 - [Bugs](#bugs)
 - [Deployment](#deployment)
 - [Credits/References](#credits-and-references)

-# About
-This is some info about this project.

 # Design
 This section provides information on the design process of the project.
 It will be outlined using the five planes of UX; **Strategy, Scope, Structure, Skeleton & Surface**.